Shooting-Supplies-Ltd/ss-gridsome/src/blog/air-arms-s510-ultimate-sporter.md

 ****

-With its fully-adjustable cheekpiece and butt pad providing the perfect fit and comfort.
-The waterproof, non-warp, laminate stock and the world-renowned recoilless action, the S510 Ultimate Sporter provides outstanding results.
+With its fully-adjustable cheekpiece and butt pad providing the perfect fit and comfort for the user.
+The waterproof, non-warp, laminate stock and the world-renowned recoil-less action, the S510 Ultimate Sporter provides outstanding results every time.

 The Ultimate Sporter also features very smooth side lever action and a new style gauge based on a rotary design rather than the traditional needle.